tdwg/hc/docs/list/index.md

 : TDWG Humboldt Extension Task Group

 Bibliographic citation
 : TDWG Humboldt Extension Task Group.
 2024.
 Humboldt Extension Vocabulary List of Terms.
-Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/eco/2024-02-28>
+Biodiversity Information Standards (TDWG). <http://rs.tdwg.org/dwc/doc/eco/2024-03-26>

 ## 1 Introduction

-This document contains all former and current terms in the 2024-02-28 version of the Humboldt Extension for Ecological Inventories vocabulary (<http://rs.tdwg.org/version/eco/2024-02-28>).
-The vocabulary uses the namespace abbreviation `eco:`.
+This document contains all former and current terms in the 2024-03-26 version of the Humboldt Extension for Ecological Inventories vocabulary (<http://rs.tdwg.org/version/eco/2024-03-26>).
+The vocabulary uses the namespace abbreviation `eco:` for `http://rs.tdwg.org/eco/terms/` and `ecoiri:` for `http://rs.tdwg.org/eco/iri/`.

 For a simplified list that contains only the currently recommended terms, see the Humboldt Extension Quick Reference Guide (<https://eco.tdwg.org/terms/>).